How drones could reshape cities

 Drones, personal flying vehicles, and air taxis may be part of our everyday life in the very near future.
 Drones and air taxis will create new means of mobility and transport routes.
-Drones will be used for surveillance, delivery and in the construction sector as it moves toward automation.
+Drones will be used for surveillance, delivery, and in the construction sector as it moves toward automation.

 The introduction of these aerial craft into cities will require the built environment to change dramatically.
 Drones and other new aerial vehicles will require landing pads, charging points, and drone ports.
 They could usher in new styles of building, and lead to more sustainable design.